 The sub-branch regards itself as having a custodian's role for the various War Memorials in the district and is always consulted by Brisbane City Council when decisions are needed.
 The main local memorials are as follows:

-On ANZAC Day 2017 an ‘All Conflicts’ plaque to remember and honour the fallen of all Australian conflicts will be unveiled and dedicated at four local sites.
-These will be on the three WW1 Memorials in Keating Park, Indooroopilly, in Graceville Memorial Park, and in Bannerman Oxley and the fourth will be on the Croll Memorial Precinct Wall at the sub-branch headquarters at 2 Clewley St Corinda.
+On ANZAC Day 2017 an ‘All Conflicts’ plaque to remember and honour the fallen of all Australian conflicts were unveiled and dedicated at four local sites.
+These were on the three WW1 Memorials in Keating Park, Indooroopilly, in Graceville Memorial Park, and in Bannerman Oxley and the fourth was on the Croll Memorial Precinct Wall at the sub-branch headquarters at 2 Clewley St Corinda.
 A report on the project to create this unique plaque, and an image of the plaque, can be found at http://www.sherwdipillyrsl.org.au/Pages/Conflicts Report Final.htm.
 Photos of the WW1 Memorials may be viewed below.

 Colonel D. G. (Gifford) Croll, CBE, VD, mid, MB (Syd), (1885-1948), served in both World Wars, was an eminent Queensland doctor-soldier, and a staunch supporter of the RSL.

 In World War One, Colonel Croll commanded the No. 2 Light Horse Field Ambulance and later served as ADMS of the ANZAC Mounted Division.
 In World War Two, he commanded both the 112th Australian General Hospital and the 101st Australian Convalescent Depot.